gradha/gradha.github.io/src/articles/24-goodbye-nim-and-good-luck.rst

 At least I'll leave those repositories up in case somebody wants to pick them up.
 Good luck, Nim programmers.
 I'll keep watching from a distance.

+**UPDATE**: For all useful repositories a one year *death* notice was put in place, they were forked, and are now maintained by their forkers, so I deleted them to avoid confusion or maintenance limbo.